 Air conditioners can be loud at lower temperatures and make clicking or whooshing sounds when turned on.
 However, frequent, irregular, excessively loud noises are not normal.

-For instance, if you hear a popping or cracking noise for the first time, it could mean that your system is going to fall.
+For instance, if you hear a popping or cracking noise for the first time, it could mean that your system is going to fail.

 There can be other sounds indicating a problem with the air conditioning, including the following: